 According to Petras, Levey’s failure to act was so grossly negligent that it compelled members of the Senate to take matters into their own hands.
-“In 2008, Sen. Carl Levin (D-Mich.) initiated an investigation and began to collect emails and other information on HSBC—the kind of work that Levey was supposed to do,” explained Petras.
+“In 2008, Senator Carl Levin (D-Mich.) initiated an investigation and began to collect emails and other information on HSBC—the kind of work that Levey was supposed to do,” explained Petras.

 When asked what motivated Levey to misuse his position in the Treasury, Petras said: “There’s a few theories.
 First, that this was simply stupidity on the part of Levey.
 That’s hard to believe.
-He graduated summa cum laude from [Harvard].
+He graduated summa cum laude [with highest honor] from [Harvard].
 He’s supposed to be one of those bright young men with an Ivy League degree.”